krypt0nn/flowerpot/README.md

 # HTTP Shards API v1 reference

+## Node status

+API to check status of the shard node.

+### `GET /api/v1/heartbeat`

+Check if the shard is online.
+In that case `200 OK` response must be returned.

 ## Transactions

 API to push new transactions to the network and monitor their status.